sp5wiz/Surface-pro-5-opencore/README.md

 Touch, needs kext

+*SECURITY*

+change csr-active-config in nvram to 8 zeros, 00000000 for fully enabled SIP. the previous should be 03000000. only do this once you reach the desktop.

+USE OCAT, NOT ProperTree, as the ._ might confuse the OC clean Snapshot function. if this occurs, do not save, instead delete all files starting with ._ in the efi, and clean snapshot again.

 *⚠️ I DO NOT REPRESENT MICROSOFT IN ANY WAY, SHAPE, OR FORM.
 THIS EFI MAY CAUSE DATA LOSS, THIS IS NOT MY RESPONSIBILITY, AND I DO NOT SAY THIS WILL WORK ON ALL SURFACE MODELS, OR SURFACE PRO 1796 MODELS!
 IT IS NOT MY RESPONSIBILITY FOR UEFI DAMAGE OR "BRICKING" AND I KNOWINGLY  ACCEPT NO LIABILITY IN ANY WAY, AND THIS EFI IS PROVIDED "AS-IS" AND BY DOWNLOADING THIS PRODUCT, YOU ACCEPT THESE TERMS ⚠️*